(See also Overview of Eye Injuries.)

 Corneal abrasions and foreign bodies usually cause pain, tearing, and a feeling that there is something in the eye.
 They may also cause redness (due to dilated blood vessels on the surface of the eye) or, occasionally, swelling of the eye and eyelid.
 Vision may become blurred.
 Light may cause the muscle that constricts the pupil to undergo a painful spasm.

-Injuries that penetrate the eye may cause similar symptoms.
+Injuries that penetrate the eye (intraocular foreign bodies) may cause similar symptoms.
 If a foreign object penetrates the inside of the eye, fluid may leak out.

-The surface of the eye is usually numbed with an anesthetic drop (such as proparacaine).
-An eye drop containing a dye (fluorescein) that glows under special lighting makes surface objects more visible and reveals abrasions.
+Prior to removing a corneal foreign body, the doctor usually numbs the surface of the eye with an anesthetic drop (such as proparacaine).
+The doctor also administers an eye drop containing a dye (fluorescein) that glows under special lighting, making surface objects more visible and revealing abrasions.
 Using a slit lamp or other magnifying instrument, the doctor then removes any remaining foreign objects.
 Often the foreign object can be lifted out with a moist sterile cotton swab or flushed out with sterile water (irrigation).
 If the person is able to stare without moving the eye, foreign objects that cannot be dislodged easily with a swab can often be removed painlessly with a sterile hypodermic needle or a special instrument.